 2. FOIP Requests

 1. A request for information under the Freedom of Information and Protection of Privacy Act must be made in writing and sent to the attention of the Division FOIP Coordinator.
-The request may be made by completing a Right of Access Information Form or by writing a letter requesting specific records and referencing the Freedom of Information and Protection of Privacy Act.
+The request may be made by completing a Request to Access Information Form or by writing a letter requesting specific records and referencing the Freedom of Information and Protection of Privacy Act.

 2. Employees must not reveal the identity of a FOIP applicant in any communication, formal or informal, with any other individual unless the other individual requires the identity to search for responsive records.